LotRO: A Look at Book 7

-MMORPG.com's Donna Desborough takes a look at the upcoming Book 8 update for Lord of the Rings Online.
+MMORPG.com's Donna Desborough recently had a chance to go and look at the new additions that Turbine brought in with the recent launch of Book 7 for Lord of the Rings Online

 Last week I got to have a little tour of what was to come in the new Book 7.
 I always love the chance for the developers to show off what they obviously love.
 I must say the love is obviously shining through all the way through my little tour too.

 When you enter into Lothlorien, the first thing that strikes you are the trees.
 That makes sense of course since it's a forest, but how often does a forest look this lovely?
 As odd as it may sound to hear, the forest really looks like a forest.
 Best yet it looks like Tolkien's forest.
 The white trunks and golden leaves shining in the bright sunlight of the afternoon.
 It's like they plucked the images from my head.

 After the forest, we had a look at the capital city and I was awe struck.
 Where Rivendell was built like the cities of Man and Hobbits and is horizontal, the capital is vertical.
 The city climbs the trees with platforms and ladders and is connected by bridges.
 It is exactly as you might imagine wood elves to live, up in the trees.
 I was very struck by the construction of the city; it really is unique.
 The whole city is magical.
 Access to this area will also be restricted.
 As it was in the books, the occupants aren't very trusting, so you must gain their trust.
 Doing the Epic quests will garner your access to the city though, so you needn't worry about having to do reputation missions just so you can enter.
 There are reputation missions in the city though so you can gain further trust as you have been able to get with other peoples.